 Both premium cards offer Priority Pass lounge access in airports.
 The Amex Platinum will grant you access limited to airport lounge locations.
 On the flip side, the Chase Sapphire Reserve can offer you a Priority pass to get food and beverages.
 You can benefit only if these airport restaurants participate in the Priority pass.

-Welcome Bonuses and Rewards Points Comparison
+Welcome Offers and Rewards Points Comparison

 You can make a ton of reward points with either card after opening a new account.
 Of course, you must meet the requirements first.